NOAA-GFDL/CEFI-regional-MOM6/builds/README.md

 This tool can be use to build the executable for the model.
 If you have Gaea C5 access, try the following command directly.
-Otherwise please check [here](# Quick Start Guide:) for detailed instructions.
+Otherwise please check [Quick Start Guide](quick-start-guide) for detailed instructions.

 On machine gaea for platform c5 with intel23 compiler:
 ```console